Paul Bartsch: Career

-His papers are held at George Washington University.
+Bartsch′s papers are held at the George Washington University.

-Contributions to the Mollusca
+Scientific contributions

-At first his works as an assistant of W.H.
-Dall consisted in cataloguing, together with Charles T. Simpson, the exhibit collection of the Smithsonian Institution.
-He published his first malacological paper, as a junior author together with Dr. Dall, in September 1901: A New Californian Bittium.
-Nautilus, 15 (5): 58-59.
+At first Bartsch′s works as an assistant of W. H. Dall consisted in cataloguing, together with Charles T. Simpson, the exhibit collection of the Smithsonian Institution.
+He published his first malacological paper, as a junior author together with Dall, in September 1901: A New Californian Bittium.
+Nautilus, 15 (5): 58–59.
 His first malacological publication as sole author was in May 1902: A New Rissoina from California.
 Nautilus, 16 (1).
 In 1903 he started the study of the Pyramidellidae, a family of mostly small and minute ectoparasitic sea snails.
-In 1905 he was awarded the degree of Doctor of Philosophy at the University of Iowa, with a dissertation based on the Pyramidellidae of the West Coast of America.
+In 1905 he was awarded the degree of Doctor of Philosophy at the University of Iowa, with a dissertation based on the Pyramidellidae of the west coast of the United States.
 Also in 1905 he became assistant curator at the Smithsonian Institution.

 Between 1903 and 1907 he published twelve papers on land and freshwater shells, showing his interest in Philippine land snails and in the family Urocoptidae in America.

-On 9 October 1907, Bartsch left on expedition with the steamer Albatross in San Francisco to take part in a cruise in Philippine waters and the China Seas collecting specimens of marine and non-marine snails.
+On 9 October 1907, Bartsch left from San Francisco, California, aboard the United States Bureau of Fisheries steamer USFS Albatros to take part in a cruise in the waters of the Philippine Islands and the China Seas on an expedition to collect specimens of marine and non-marine snails.
 Over 87,000 specimens were cataloged, many of which still have to be studied.
-Bartsch left after ten months this expedition in Hong Kong and traveled home via Europe, arriving in Washington in October 1908.
-In 1909 he published, with W.H.
-Dall as co-author, his monograph on the West American Pyramidellidae.
+Bartsch left the expedition at Hong Kong after ten months and traveled home via Europe, arriving in Washington, D.C., in October 1908.
+In 1909 he published, with Dall as co-author, his monograph on the West American Pyramidellidae.
 This was followed by twelve papers on the same subject between 1910 and 1912.